semrush/intergalactic/website/docs/components/carousel/carousel.md

 @## Keyboard navigation

-- `Key →` goes to the next slide.
+- `Key →` goes to the next slide
-- `Key ←` goes to the previous slide.
+- `Key ←` goes to the previous slide
 - `Tab` moves focus on the controls

 > On mobile devices, it should be possible to change slides using swipe.